top of page

 • 1 min read

 The evolution of accents is a fascinating thing.
-People that live extremely close to each other can talk completely differently from one another.
-Language drift is a factor in the creation accents.
+People who live extremely close to each other can talk completely differently from one another.
+Language drift is a factor in the creation of accents.
 A common example of language drift is the word gay.
-It is used to mean happy but, the meaning has changed to be a synonym with homosexual.
-Another factor accents is location.
+It is used to mean happy, but the meaning has changed to be a synonym with homosexual.
+Another factor for accents is location.
 If you were in a really isolated place, it would take longer for language drift to reach you.

-Taking a closer look.
-One of the most famous American accents, the southern accent.
-Well known for its fast pace and its melodic tones the southern accent dates back the founding of the American colonies.
-Most of us have some ideas of what this accent sounds like.
-Some of you probably imagined a fast-talking auctioneer in your head when you heard southern accent.
+Taking a closer look, One of the most famous American accents is the southern accent.
+Well known for its fast pace and its melodic tones, the southern accent dates back to the founding of the American colonies.
+Most of us have some idea of what this accent sounds like.
+Some of you probably imagined a fast-talking auctioneer in your head when you heard “southern accent”.
 This accent was just as common in the upper class as well as the lower class.
-From people reading Shakespeare to the common farmer this accent was shared among all kinds of people.
+From people reading Shakespeare to the common farmer, this accent was shared among all kinds of people.

 Recent Posts